-The frames of mind have evolved so much across time and space that, the new generation sees very little distinction.
-Novelty, economy, and evidence-bases have attracted the naïve counselee than more the homegrown methodologies of care, as such.
-This has happened, both in the East and the West.
-Sri Aurobindo's Integral Psychology, Men Tsee-Khang's Buddhist Psychology, and those of the therapies of West such as client-centered or psychoanalysis have the same relevance depending on the acceptance of the individual client.
-Yoga, for instance, is helping millions of people around the world.
+The frames of minds have evolved so much across time and space that, the new generation sees very little distinction.
+Novelty, economy and evidence-bases have attracted the na ve counselee more than the homegrown methodologies of care, as such.
+This has happened, both in the East and The Sri Aurobindo's Integral the West.
+Psychology, Men Tsee-Khang's Buddhist Psychology and those of the therapies of West such as client-centered or psychoanalysis have the same relevance depending on the acceptance of the individual client.
+Yoga for instance, is helping millions of people around the world.
 People have embraced it as a way of life.
 With the great flow of time and exchange of wisdom, the barriers are falling apart.
-Although, the author has pointed out the failures, of dynamic therapies in India, as a case, this is not a unique phenomenon.
-The same has happened around the globe relatively new approaches have taken their place.
+Although, the author has pointed out the failures, of dynamic therapies in India, as a case, this is not a unique.
+The same has happened around the globe, relatively new approaches have taken its place.
 Now the approaches are multiple and the choices are many.